thoom/restup/README.md

       :warning:  Color to highlight warning messages.
 Default: :yellow
       :info:     Color to highlight info messages.
 Default: :yellow
       :error:    Color to highlight error messages.
 Default :red
-	:headers:    Array of default headers.
-Useful for custom headers or headers used in every request
+	:headers:    Hash of default headers.
+Useful for custom headers or headers used in every request.
+	             The keys for this hash are strings, not symbols like the other keys
     :timeout:    The number of seconds to wait for a response before timing out.
-If missing, the client uses 300
+Default: 300
     :tls_verify: When using TLS, the verify mode to use.
 Values: true, false.
 Default: true
 	:xmethods:   Array of nonstandard methods that are accepted by the API.
 To use these methods the API must support X-HTTP-Method-Override.